Court: State vs a Nobody

 Court: State vs A Nobody is a 2025 Indian Telugu-language legal drama film written and directed by Ram Jagadeesh in his directorial debut; it was produced by Prashanti Tipirneni and presented by Nani, through Wall Poster Cinema.
 The film stars Priyadarshi Pulikonda, P. Sai Kumar, Sivaji, Rohini, Harsha Vardhan, Subhalekha Sudhakar, Harsh Roshan and Sridevi Apalla in important roles.

 The film was released on 14 March 2025 to positive reviews from critics and was successful at the box office grossing ₹57–58.15 crore worldwide.
+The film is being remade in Tamil as Ranjan – The Advocate.

 Plot

 Surya Teja is a junior lawyer at a Law firm owned by Mohan Rao.
 He aspires to one day be given and win an individual case so that he can be more than what his father was able to do, which was notarise documents.

 Chandrashekar is a 19-year-old boy who does numerous errands to support himself.
 His family constitutes his father, who works as a watchman in a plot of land, his mother and sister.
 Chandrashekar is contacted by a 17-year-old girl, Jabilli who comes from a well to do family and is friend of his neighbour.
 Soon the teenagers fall in love.

 Mangapathi, married to Jabilli's paternal aunt, is considered as the head of the family, as Jabilli's father has died.
 Mangapathi uses his lawyer Damodhar and bribes the police office to create false cases against people he believes have done something to tarnish his, and by extension his family, image or honour.

 When Mangapathi finds out Jabili is discretely spending time with Chandrashekar, he gets Chandrashekar arrested and charged with the POCSO act, a law designed to quickly and effectively convict rapists and pedophiles of minor victims.

 How Surya Teja happens to stumble upon this case and if justice is served to Chandrashekar forms the crux of the story.